DEAP/deap/doc/tutorials/basic/part2.rst

 The evaluation is the most personal part of an evolutionary algorithm, it is the only part of the library that you must write yourself.
 A typical evaluation function takes one individual as argument and returns its fitness as a :class:`tuple`.
-As shown in the :ref:`core` section, a fitness is a list of floating point values and has a property :attr:`~deap.base.Fitness.valid` to know if this individual shall be re-evaluated.
+As shown in the :ref:`creating-types` section, a fitness is a list of floating point values and has a property :attr:`~deap.base.Fitness.valid` to know if this individual shall be re-evaluated.
 The fitness is set by setting the :attr:`~deap.base.Fitness.values` to the associated :class:`tuple`.
 For example, the following evaluates the previously created individual ``ind1`` and assigns its fitness to the corresponding values.